cylc/cylc-doc/src/glossary.rst

       .. warning::

-         Since Cylc 8 suicide triggers have been surpassed by :term:`graph branching` which provides a simpler, superiour solution.
+         Since Cylc 8 suicide triggers have been surpassed by :term:`graph branching` which provides a simpler, superior solution.

       Suicide triggers are denoted using an exclamation mark, ``!foo`` would